ncatlab/nlab-content/pages/21089.md

 (05:38) I could summarize my research in the early 1980s as arguing for spacetime dimensions greater than 4, and for worldvolume dimensions greater than two in the late 80s, and that struggle was by far the harder of the two.

-Q: Similarly in the late 80s, also the regularized quantization of the super-membrane led to the [[BFSS matrix model|matrix model]], which later on was re-discovered as [[D0-brane]] quantum mechanics, and then hailed as a contender for a definition of M-theory.
+**Q**: Similarly in the late 80s, also the regularized quantization of the super-membrane led to the [[BFSS matrix model|matrix model]], which later on was re-discovered as [[D0-brane]] quantum mechanics, and then hailed as a contender for a definition of M-theory.
 How do you reflect on this curious M-theory conceivement?

-Duff:
+**Duff**:

 (06:30) It was quite usual for discoveries that were made in the 80s to re-appear in the 90s.